mpfouziya/Customer-Feedback-Web-Application-Using-Python-PostgreSQL-Flask-and-Heroku/README.md

 ## Technical Aspect
 This project is divided into two part:
 1. Creating the front end using [HTML](https://github.com/mpfouziya/Customer-Feedabck-Web-Application-Using-Python-PostgreSQL-Flask-and-Heroku/tree/main/CustomerFeedbackApp/template) and [CSS](https://github.com/mpfouziya/Customer-Feedabck-Web-Application-Using-Python-PostgreSQL-Flask-and-Heroku/tree/main/CustomerFeedbackApp/static).
 Use SQLAlchemy as a layer of abstraction to PostgreSQL from Python.
+2. Sending the input data to a designated mail address.
+Code : [send_mail.py](https://github.com/mpfouziya/Customer-Feedabck-Web-Application-Using-Python-PostgreSQL-Flask-and-Heroku/blob/main/CustomerFeedbackApp/send_mail.py)
-2. Building and hosting the Flask web app on Heroku.
+3. Building and hosting the Flask web app on Heroku.

 ## Installation